giantswarm/docs/src/content/changes/workload-cluster-releases-kvm/releases/kvm-v11.2.2.md

 date: '2020-04-09T12:00:00+00:00'
 description: Release notes for KVM workload cluster release v11.2.2, published on 09 April 2020, 12:00
-title: workload cluster release v11.2.2 for KVM
+title: Workload cluster release v11.2.2 for KVM
 ---

 **If you are upgrading from 11.2.1, upgrading to this release will not roll your nodes.
 It will only update the apps.**